Jesus' Son (short story collection): "Out on Bail"

 The narrator reflects on the young life of a well known man who he had connections with named Jack Hotel who was well kept, but kept his crimes a secret, while shifting to talk about his hard life in the present.
 He spends his time drinking at a bar known as the Vine (a reoccurring setting that the narrator finds himself at in later stories), where the other guests have also spent much of their lives consumed in drug addiction.
 Jack is no longer facing criminal charges but he and the narrator steal checks to fund their habit.
 The narrator is grateful for the apartment they find because he is still living but he is even more grateful for his life in the present, after Jack ultimately dies of an overdose.
 He ends the story by reflecting: "I am still alive" which shows that he can't believe that with the state of his addiction, he is continuing with his life.

 "Dundun"

 This story recounts the narrator's attempt to obtain pharmaceutical opium from a friend named Dundun.
 Upon arriving at Tim Bishop's farm, where Dundun lives, the narrator finds Dundun outside pumping water.
 Dundun casually informs the narrator that he has shot McInnes, who is still alive and inside the farmhouse.
 The rest of the story recounts two failed attempts at saving McInnes' life.
+It is in this story where the narrator reveals that McInnes bequeathed him the name "Fuckhead."